darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

 The pickle module allows users to save and transmit Python binary files, or binary-like objects, by processes called serializing and de-serializing.
 Some examples of binary file extensions are .pickle, .pkl, .db, and, what we’ll be using for our project, .dat.

 ### Unpickling Jessica Gao's File
 For those beginning their journey into programming a few of those words may be unfamiliar.
-We'll break down what it means to pickle, or serialize, and unpickling, or de-serialize, a Python object structure.
+We'll break down what it means to pickle, or serialize, and unpickle, or de-serialize, a Python object structure.
 NERDfirst of the [0612 TV w/ NERDfirst](https://www.youtube.com/watch?v=uS37TujnLRw&ab_channel=0612TVw%2FNERDfirst![image]:https://user-images.githubusercontent.com/78838344/109901569-2978ad80-7c4e-11eb-8473-c98838bc0f7a.png) channel on YouTube.com, breaks down the process in simple everyday language and provides visuals that explain how each object is converted from a human readable structure into a byte stream, which is a from the computer can understand.
 The reverse then occurs in the de-serialization process, where the byte stream, or computer language, is converted into a human readable structure.
 Which is a long-winded way of saying when we need to talk to the computer we have to convert what we have into something the computer can understand, and when we need something from the computer we convert it to something we can understand.

 ### Unpickling Code
 We first need to import the pickle module by including at the beginning of our code.
 (See below)